-On 3 March 2023, the Government announced the allocation of RUB914.5 million as a state support for sport equipment manufacturers.230 The sector producers would receive aid in three subsequent years till 2025.
+On 3 March 2023, the Government announced the allocation of RUB914.5 million as a state support for sport equipment manufacturers.
+The sector producers would receive aid in three subsequent years till 2025.
 The Government would compensate the expenses involved in production of pilot products and testing.

+Russia has partially complied with the commitment to support for open, transparent, inclusive, predictable, and non-discriminatory, rules-based agricultural trade based on World Trade Organization (WTO) rules.
 Russia introduced measures violating the WTO rulings in one out of three key spheres: domestic producers support measures.